-Molly was also nominated to carry the Olympic Torch by another young colon cancer patient, Amanda Sherwood Roberts, of Little Rock, AR.
+Molly was also nominated to carry the Olympic Torch by another young colon cancer patient, Amanda Sherwood, of Little Rock, Ark.
 Amanda and Molly had become friends via e-mail during Rolling to Recovery, and found comfort knowing that there was in fact someone else out their like them.
 They had never actually met in person, until Molly received an e-mail from

 the "Today" Show, telling their stories.
 After the interview, Katie Couric told Molly that if she thought of anything crazy to do for National Colorectal Cancer Awareness Month, to let her know and

 Amanda's best friend, Angela, and Hannah at her side.
 They carried a picture of Amanda as Molly ran, so they could be together, even though Amanda lay dying on her couch in Little Rock.
-Amanda lost her battle with colon cancer on January 1, 2002, just two days after Molly carried the Torch in her honor.
+Amanda lost her battle with colon cancer on January 1, 2002, just two days after Molly carried the torch in her honor.

-About the Colossal Colon®
+About the Colossal Colon